-- 8.3.1 The Community Node and Lakeshore Corridor are preferred locations for community and cultural infrastructure and public art. - 8.3.2 Community infrastructure is encouraged to have integrated uses, combining uses such as a library, neighbourhood gallery space, and a café.
-To promote social interaction within the community, the provision of meeting rooms should be considered, such as a library with multi-functional meeting space.
+- 8.3.1 The Community Node and Lakeshore Corridor are preferred locations for community and cultural infrastructure. - 8.3.2 Community infrastructure is encouraged to have integrated uses, combining uses such as a library, neighbourhood gallery space, and a café.
+To promote social interaction within the community, the provision of meeting rooms should be considered, such as a library with multi-functional meeting space. - 8.3.3 Mississauga will encourage partnerships and collaboration with the local community, arts organizations and creative enterprises to further develop the cultural aspects in Lakeview, including the adaptive reuse of buildings as a community or cultural heritage resource.